mihirchakmax/mihirchakmax/README.md

 - 🔭 I’m an undergraduate in Bachelor of Applied Information Technology.
 - 🌱 I’m currently learning Python and V Programming.
 - 🤔 I’m on Mastodon <a rel="me" href="https://mastodon.social/@chakma">Chakma</a>
-- 📫 How to reach me: mihirsakma@gmail.com
-- 😄 Pronouns: He/Him

 <!--